homebysix/homebysix-recipes/FindAndReplace/README.md

 # FindAndReplace

+> [!NOTE]
+> As of AutoPkg 2.7.6, this processor is now part of AutoPkg's core library.
+Please update your recipes to reference the core processor.
+See the [AutoPkg wiki](https://github.com/autopkg/autopkg/wiki/Processor-FindAndReplace) for documentation.
+>
+> This shared processor will eventually be removed.

 This processor performs a find/replace on a specified environment variable.
 The result is saved as a new variable, `%output_string%`.

 ## Example